lizawilliamson050/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity; write clean, maintainable code that others can easily understand and build upon.
 Remember that code is read far more often than it is written, so always consider the readability and future adaptability of your work."

 This quote by the Renaissance polymath serves as a timeless reminder that in programming, just like art or design, the most elegant solutions are often the simplest ones.
 It emphasizes the importance of writing code with an eye towards long-term sustainability rather than short-term gains from overly complex and potentially harder-to-maintain implementations.

+# 2024-01-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, it's easy to overcomplicate things.
+Always strive for clarity and maintainability in your code.
+Write simple functions, use descriptive variable names, and avoid premature optimization.
+Remember, the code you write today might be read, understood, and modified by others tomorrow, or even by yourself months later."

+This quote reminds us that simplicity should be a guiding principle when writing code, as it leads to more robust, scalable, and maintainable software systems.
+It's not about minimizing lines of code, but rather maximizing readability and understandability, which are key attributes of high-quality code.